Composite Dental Bonding

 - Altering the tooth shape to offer a more symmetrical smile

-- Resurfacing the tooth to cover any discoloration to result in a whiter, brighter smile
+- Resurfacing the tooth to cover any discoloration resulting in a whiter, brighter smile

 - Repairing tooth decay and subsequent drilling to remove the decay